-Is A Manny Pacquiao Vs. Floyd Mayweather Jr. Rematch On The Way?
+Is A Manny Pacquiao Vs Floyd Mayweather, Jr Rematch On The Way?
 Pac-Man’s Win Sparks Speculation

-Manny Pacquiao didn’t have much time to savor his victory over Adrien Broner before the speculation started about a potential rematch with Floyd Mayweather Jr.
+Manny Pacquiao didn’t have much time to savor his victory over Adrien Broner before the speculation started about a potential rematch with Floyd Mayweather, Jr.

 On Saturday, Pacquiao defended his WBA welterweight championship over the American fighter, winning in a unanimous decision.
 But within minutes, the discussion had already turned to whether he would face Mayweather again in a much-anticipated rematch to their 2015 bout.